n8finch/my-reads/readme.txt

 == Frequently Asked Questions ==
 = Can I make suggestions or requests? =
 Yes please!
-If you have a use case, please don't hesitate to reach out, it's best to [open an issue on Github](https://github.com/n8finch/my-reads/issues/).
+If you have a use case, please don't hesitate to reach out in the forum on WordPress.org, or [open an issue on Github](https://github.com/n8finch/my-reads/issues/).

 == Screenshots ==
 1. A screenshot of a single post display.